savchenkoyana/Nbody/2. Reproduce JGB/README.md

 ## (Optional) External potential

 This section desctibes how to perform the evolution of PBH cluster in an external potential.

+### Milky Way potential

-Here I use Milky Way potential created with `Agama` scripts and based on the analytic approximation for the bar model from Portail et al.(2017).
+Here I use Milky Way potential created with `Agama` scripts and based on the analytic approximation for the bar model from Portail et al. (2017).

 - To create a Milky Way potential for evolution, run: